Click to jump to the relevant section.

 Section D. SPECIAL COMMITTEES

-The President may appoint such special committees as deemed necessary and shall appoint such other committees as the assembly determines to be necessary to carry out the business of the association.
+The President may appoint such special committees as deemed necessary and shall appoint such other committees as the assembly determines to be necessary to carry out the business of the Association.
 The President may not appoint the Nominating Committee.
-This appointment shall be by the body of the Executive Committee.
+This appointment shall be with the body of the Executive Committee.

 Section E. COMMITTEE CORRESPONDENCE AND RECORDS